shortlion99/lightfm-recipe-recommender/README.md

 | Recall@10    | 3.93% | 1.88% |
 | AUC          | 85.4% | 69.9% |
 | F1 Score     | 1.80% | 1.10% |

+### How do our results compare?
+Industry-standard values for these metrics are highly dataset and domain-dependent, but typical ranges are:

+- Precision@10, Recall@10: Often between 1–10% for large catalogs.
+- AUC: Values above 0.7 are considered good

 ## 📦 Datasets